finol-digital/Card-Game-Simulator/README.md

 ![Game Popup Image](screenshots/gamepopup.png)

-You can get an appropriate url from other users, or you can define your own custom game.
+You can get an appropriate url from other people.
+For example, try adding the Gaia game by pasting this url: TODO

+You can also define your own custom game.
 To create your own custom games, see [Defining Custom Games](CUSTOMGAMES.md)